 Our employees are entitled to freedom of association and trade unions operate at our sites in Cassola and Feltre, Italy, and Bury St Edmunds, UK.

 We offer our employees maternity and paternity leave above statutory requirements and we operate flexible policies to help our employees with dependants’ care needs and special leave if necessary to deal with exceptional personal circumstances.

 Training and development

-Vitec aims to offer a comprehensive training and development programme, linked to performance reviews and development plans, for all employees.
-These are arranged at a Divisional level to ensure the needs of the relevant Division are met.
-In addition, in 2018 the Operations Executive will be reviewing its leadership and succession plans to ensure there is a structured approach to growing and developing the Company’s future leaders.
+Vitec aims to offer a comprehensive training and development programme, linked to performance reviews and development plans, taking all Divisional requirements into consideration.
+In 2020 the Board reviewed leadership and succession plans across each of the Group’s Divisions to ensure there was a structured approach to growing and developing the Company’s future leaders.

 All employees receive training on health and safety procedures that are appropriate to their line of work and environment.
-This may, for example, involve training in warehouse operations, working at heights, fire safety or more general initiatives to make employees aware of the dangers that can be encountered in the execution of their various duties.
+For example, training in warehouse operations, working at heights, fire safety or more general initiatives to make employees aware of the dangers that can be encountered in the execution of their various duties.

 We continually review and expand training options for staff.
 In 2020, the Imaging Solutions Division initiated several training courses including a new appraisal system and also a specific course for non-Italian employees across the Division to learn to speak and read Italian.

 In 2020, given the increasing risk around cyber security and the ever present need to ensure that data is securely handled, we ran an online training programme for our employees around the need for vigilance on cyber security and the issue of data protection.
 Approximately 800 employees have completed this training and we will continue to build on awareness and knowledge.
 This has been increasingly important in 2020 with a large number of our employees having to work remotely as part of the response to COVID-19.